kohsuke/gitlab-branch-source-plugin/README.md

-# What's going on?
-I'm trying to get GitLab Org Folder implemented by copying things from GitLab org folder.
-The general approach is:

-* Copy over some class from `github-branch-source` plugin and run `./replace.sh` to adjust names
-* Manually fix up the code
-* Repeat until no compiler error

-Any help is welcome

-# Known TODOs
+# GitLab Branch Source Plugin
+This is an attempt to make Jenkins organization folder work for GitLab.
+See [the documentation for GitHub org folder](https://github.com/jenkinsci/github-organization-folder-plugin) if you are new to the concept.

+## Current status
+This work was born in FOSDEM Hackathon.
+The basic functionalities work, but it probably needs some polish and more validation by people who actually use GitLab.

+Here are some known TODOs:
-* GL is unable to resolve a repository path name like 'OWNER/REPONAME' into a project object.
-This is blocking some of the current code migration
+* GitLab is unable to resolve a repository path name like 'OWNER/REPONAME' into a project object.
 * Contributor & trusted PR build
+* Hook support